📘 91 Editable Lesson Plan Packs (Word) · KSH 100 per subject · KSH 250 whole grade · Grades 1–10 · M-Pesa → Browse all 91 packs

 The quickest route to a complete KPSEA revision set

 Assembling current, KICD-aligned notes, topical questions with marking schemes, and format-accurate mock papers across every core area is a tall order for a busy family.
 We have built a KPSEA Grade 4-6 Complete Revision Course that does it for you: for each core learning area, it bundles revision notes, a topical question bank with full marking schemes, and a mock paper with scheme, covering the whole Grade 4, 5 and 6 cycle.
-Browse the revision materials here and choose a single subject or the full bundle.
+See exactly what is inside the bundle, subject by subject, or go straight to the KPSEA Complete Bundle (KSH 300); single subjects are KSH 150 each in the revision materials catalogue.

 If you also have an older child in Grade 9, our companion KJSEA revision guide covers the Junior School assessment in the same practical way.
 And to understand how the wider curriculum fits together, the KICD rationalised curriculum designs guide is a useful reference.